-There seem to be recognizable images in my work, but they are elusive.
+There seem to be recognizable images in my work, but they are closer

-I utilize both a control of the medium and an allowance for the
+I utilize a control of the medium and an allowance for the accidental.

-accidental.
-Shifts of the image occur during the painting process and
+Shifts of the image occur during the painting process and become part

-to the unsettling relationship between random acts and carefully planned
+of the finished piece.
+The tension between random acts and planned decisions

-decisions.
-Also, with each work, I try to balance the physical properties
+is the subtext of the work.
+I also try to balance the physical properties of the

-of the materials used and the metaphorical content of the image.
+materials with the metaphorical content of the image.

 About my Photography

 I have always taken photographs, but it has been over the last several

 years that I have become serious about my photography.
 It is now an